callionica/hue/README.md

    }
 ```

+## Can you use a rule action to update a rule action?
+Haven't been able to get it to work.

 ## Time-based lights
 There's a Hue Labs formula that updates lighting at different times of the day.
 It seems to work like this:
 1. There's a status sensor called "daypart" that corresponds to the time segments